United Self-Defense Forces of Colombia: Activities

 The AUC's main enemies were the leftist insurgency groups Revolutionary Armed Forces of Colombia (FARC) and the National Liberation Army (Ejército de Liberación Nacional, ELN).
-The AUC was designated as a terrorist organization by many countries and organizations, including the United States, Canada and the European Union.
+The AUC was designated as a terrorist organization by many countries and organizations, including the United States, Canada, and the European Union.
 The U.S. State Department added the AUC to the list in 2001, condemning it for massacres, torture, and other human rights abuses against civilians.

 According to the Colombian National Police, in the first ten months of 2000 the AUC conducted 804 assassinations, 203 kidnappings, and 75 massacres with 507 victims.
-The AUC claims the victims were mostly guerrillas or sympathizers.
-Combat tactics consist of conventional and guerrilla operations against main force insurgent units.
-AUC clashes with military and police units gradually increased, although the group has traditionally been friendly with government security forces.
+The AUC claimed the victims were mostly guerrillas or sympathizers.
+Combat tactics consisted of conventional and guerrilla operations against main force insurgent units.
+AUC clashes with military and police units gradually increased, although the group was traditionally friendly with government security forces.

 A February 2005 report by the Office of the United Nations High Commissioner for Human Rights reported that, during 2004, "the AUC was responsible for 342 cases of violations of the cessation of hostilities.
 These include the presumed reincorporation of demobilized persons into its ranks, massacres, forced displacements, selective and systematic homicides, kidnappings, rape, disappearances, threats, intimidation and lootings.
 These actions took place in 11 departments and targeted the civilian population, in many cases indigenous communities."

 Human Rights Watch reports allege that numerous elements within the Colombian military and police have collaborated with or continue to tolerate local AUC paramilitary groups.

-Under the leadership of Salvatore Mancuso, son of Italian immigrants, the AUC maintained close links with the Calabrian 'Ndrangheta concerning cocaine trafficking.
+Under the leadership of Salvatore Mancuso, son of Italian immigrants, the AUC maintained close links with the Calabrian 'Ndrangheta criminal organization concerning cocaine trafficking.

-One of the AUC's targets has been Colombian trade unions.
-Carlos Castaño said that "We kill trade unionists because they interfere with people working."
+One of the AUC's targets was Colombian trade unions.
+Former AUC leader, Carlos Castaño, said: "We kill trade unionists because they interfere with people working."